tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 {{% /alert %}}

-## Cartridge Configuration
+## Configuring the Cartridge

-This section outlines the process to integrate PayU with your SFRA (Storefront Reference Architecture) site on Salesforce Commerce Cloud.
+This section outlines the setup process for the PayU cartridge.

 ### Importing Metadata with a Single Site Import

-All metadata files are located in the `metadata` folder of the cartridge installation package.
+All required metadata for the PayU integration is located in the `metadata` at the root of the cartridge package downloaded from GitHub.
+This folder includes essential configuration elements such as:

+* Custom Preferences
+* Job Definitions
+* Service Configurations
+* Country-Specific Settings

 {{% alert title="Note" color="info"%}}